Relaxation time approximation revisited and non-analytical structure in retarded correlators: Pole or cut --- the non-analytical structures in retarded correlators

+In the end of this section, we would like to add several comments as follows:

-\end{itemize} Although failing to reach a definite conclusion in the cases involved with nonzero $k$ or/and $m$, we plan to numerically solve the issue following techniques developed in \cite{Ochsenfeld:2023wxz}, which is left to a future work.
-For instance, for soft interactions with nonzero $k$ or/and $m$, we can examine the simplest interaction case, scalar $\phi^4$ theory with leading-order interaction.
-As a representative theory within the category of soft interactions, this calculation is expected to reveal the property of non-analytical structures qualitatively.
-Our numerical efforts following this direction are in progress.
+--- Although failing to reach a definite conclusion in the cases involved with nonzero $k$ or/and $m$, we plan to numerically solve the issue following finite-element analysis given in \cite{Ochsenfeld:2023wxz}, which is left to future work.
+For instance, for soft interactions, we can examine the simplest interaction case, scalar $\phi^4$ theory with leading-order interaction, which is expected to reveal the property of non-analytical structures qualitatively.

+--- If Eq.(\ref{nonzerok}) holds, hydrodynamic modes are completely embedded in this strip, leading to the conclusion that nonhydrodynamic modes related to free-streaming dynamics are long-lived degrees of freedom compared to hydrodynamic modes.
+According to our proposed non-commutativity between $\cos\theta$ and $\mathcal{L}_0$, Eq.(\ref{nonzerok}) would be modified so that there could be a window where hydrodynamic modes dominate as long-lived modes.
+In this sense, the physical picture may change by reconsidering the impact of the non-commutativity.

+--- In this script (likewise in \cite{Gavassino:2024rck}), we focus on the gapped/gapless property of nonhydrodynamic modes.
+By using the terminology “dominant" or “dominate", we refer to the comparison of their lifetime.
+In practical cases, the dominant role should be assessed by combining their corresponding residues or discontinuity, which encode their contribution to the retarded correlation functions.
+This issue can be addressed using numerical calculations outlined in the first comment.